- Home

 - Getting alongside providers to build our understanding of current practice, strengths, and areas for development – so we can respond appropriately

-- Using insights gathered to design risk-based, targeted monitoring from 2023
+- Using insights gathered to design more risk-based monitoring activities

 Focus areas